INTO-CPS-Association/plant-controller/STATUS.md

 ## 01-March-2025

-Greehouse - 1 is on display in the hallway.
+Plant Controller - 1 and plants are on display in the hallway.

-## Greenhouse - 1
+## Plant Controller - 1

 This case study has